queil/rooz/README.md

 * auto-resizing rooz session to fit the terminal window (if resized) is not implemented.
 Workaround: exit the session, resize the window to your liking, enter the container.

+## Connecting to a remote Docker host

+Rooz connects to a local Docker daemon by default.
+However, it also supports working with a remote mTLS-protected Docker socket.

+:warning: make sure the Docker daemon has [remote access enabled](https://docs.docker.com/config/daemon/remote-access/) and is [mTLS-protected](https://docs.docker.com/engine/security/protect-access/#create-a-ca-server-and-client-keys-with-openssl)

+Configure rooz to connect to a remote daemon:

+* env: `export ROOZ_REMOTE=true`
+* env: `export DOCKER_HOST=tcp://X.X.X.X:2376`
+* make sure you have the following files in `~/.docker/`:
+  * `ca.pem` (Docker daemon's CA cert)
+  * `cert.pem` (Your client cert)
+  * `key.pem` (Your client key)

 ## Running with Podman

 1. Make sure podman remote socket is enabled: